 It’s not bad, but it is not a wonder cure for everything, either.
 If you use it as a preventative supplement, it might just as well work.

-But don’t put your faith into it if your cat has been diagnosed with a serious disease.
+But don’t put your faith into it if your

 As good as natural and holistic options might be in some situations, they rarely offer any results in diseases such as cancer or potentially lethal conditions such as infectious peritonitis, calicivirus, or FIV, in other words severe viral diseases.